-On May 8, 2023, PureCycle Technologies, Inc. (the "Company) entered into a \$40 million term Ioan facility (the "Term Loan Facility") pursuant to a Credit Agreement (the "Term Loan Credit Agreement") dated as of May 8, 2023, among the Company, as the borrower, PureCycle Technologies Holdings Corp., PureCycle Technologies, LLC and the subsidiaries of the Company as are or may from time to time become parties to the Term Loan Facility as guarantors (the "Guarantors") and Pure Plastic LLC (as a "Lender," "Administrative Agent," and "Security Agent"), which matures on December 31, 2025.
-Affiliates of the Lender are greater than 5% beneficial owners of the Company.
+On May 8, 2023, PCT entered into a \$40 million term loan facility (the "Term Loan Facility") pursuant to a Credit Agreement (the "Term Loan Credit Agreement") dated as of May 8, 2023, among PCT, as the borrower, PureCycle Technologies Holdings Corp., PureCycle Technologies, LLC and the subsidiaries of PCT as are or may from time to time become parties to the Term Loan Facility as guarantors (the "Guarantors") and Pure Plastic LLC (as a "Lender," "Administrative Agent," and "Security Agent"), which matures on December 31, 2025.
+Affiliates of the Lender are greater than 5% beneficial owners of PCT.
+Balances related to the Term Loan Credit Agreement are recorded within related party note payable in the condensed consolidated balance sheets and, in certain instances, the Term Loan Credit Agreement is referred to as the "Related party note payable."

-Borrowings under the Term Loan Credit Agreement may be used to repay indebtedness for borrowed money of the Company, to pay fees and expenses associated with the Term Loan Credit Agreement and the other loan documents and for general corporate purposes not in contravention of any law or of any loan document.
+Borrowings under the Term Loan Credit Agreement may be used to repay indebtedness for borrowed money of PCT, to pay fees and expenses associated with the Term Loan Credit Agreement and the other loan documents and for general corporate purposes not in contravention of any law or of any loan document.

 The Term Loan Facility is structured as a single-draw, delayed draw term loan.
 The Lender has committed to fund the term loans on any business day from the closing date until June 8, 2023, subject to certain limited conditions precedent (such date of funding, the "Funding Date").
 Amounts outstanding under the Term Loan Credit Agreement will bear interest at a variable annual rate equal to Term SOFR (as defined in the Term Loan Credit Agreement) in effect for such period plus an applicable margin.
 The applicable margin is equal to 7.5%.
-The Company is also required to pay, on the Funding Date, (i) a closing fee to the Lenders, equal to 2.00% times the aggregate principal amount of the term loans funded by the Lenders on the Funding Date, (ii) a commitment fee to the Lenders equal to 1.00% times the aggregate principal amount of each Lender's commitments on the Funding Date, (iii) a syndication fee to the Administrative Agent equal to 0.50% times the aggregate commitments of the Lenders on the Funding Date and (iv) a monitoring fee equal to \$200,000 to the Administrative Agent for the account of the Administrative Agent and the Security Agent on the Funding Date and each anniversary of the Funding Date until maturity of the term Ioan.
-Additionally, the term Ioan will be issued with a 5.00% original issue discount.
-Subject to timely prior written notice, payment of breakage fees, if any, and payment of a prepayment premium equal to (i) 12% if such prepayment occurs during the first year following the closing date or (ii) 8% thereafter, the Company may at any time and from time to time voluntarily prepay all or any portion of any outstanding borrowings.
+PCT is also required to pay, on the Funding Date, (i) a closing fee to the Lenders, equal to 2.00% times the aggregate principal amount of the term loans funded by the Lenders on the Funding Date, (ii) a commitment fee to the Lenders equal to 1.00% times the aggregate principal amount of each Lender's commitments on the Funding Date, (iii) a syndication fee to the Administrative Agent equal to 0.50% times the aggregate commitments of the Lenders on the Funding Date and (iv) a monitoring fee equal to \$200,000 to the Administrative Agent for the account of the Administrative Agent and the Security Agent on the Funding Date and each anniversary of the Funding Date until maturity of the term loan.
+Additionally, the term loan will be issued with a 5.00% original issue discount.
+Subject to timely prior written notice, payment of breakage fees, if any, and payment of a prepayment premium equal to (i) 12% if such prepayment occurs during the first year following the closing date or (ii) 8% thereafter, PCT may at any time and from time to time voluntarily prepay all or any portion of any outstanding borrowings.